FreddyFrans/rock-paper-scissors-lizard-spock/README.md

 * ### Images and Layout
   - Experiment with other color combinations and layouts in the game, such as, for example, images on the buttons instead of text and fireworks when the player won the game.
 ## Testing
+  - The game is structured in such a way that you cannot imput emty or invalid data. all to give the user the maximum gaming experience
+  - I have had six people test the functions on the website where all of them uses different types of cellphones, all of them gave the site good feedback.
+No bugs were found when the people carried out the tests.
  - ### Errors
+   - I had a lot of problem with Codeanywhere, i had to go back to Gitpod
    - I had a problem with the computer not choosing some selection buttons.
 This gave errors as you can see below.
 But after some help from my classmate Frank Arellano i got it sorted out by changing out several typos.
 Big thanks to Frank Arellano!
  ![Error message](./readme.images/error-image.png)

  - ### Validator Testing
    - #### HTML
      - No errors were returned when passing through the official [W3C validator.](https://validator.w3.org/nu/#textarea) ![W3C validator](./readme.images/html-validator.png)